q-sw/q-sw/README_EN.md

 This is the technical aspect of daily work.
 I  develop IaC, python scripts and I animate the differents Squads in which I contribute.
 My activities are:

-- Developping Terraform and Ansible scripts to manage our landings zones cloud
+- Developing  Terraform and Ansible scripts to manage our landings zones cloud
-- developping IaC for client's projects
+- Developing  IaC for client's projects
 - Designing technical solution
 - Writing architecture documents
 - Aminating technical communities